 “It is important to remember that you are your own brand and your brand should be consistent across all platforms.
 The branding needs to be so clean that when a hiring manager goes to any of your platforms, it feels like one consistent experience.
 You can’t let it all fall apart when they go from your portfolio to your website,” explains Petrosino, “Design elements should be consistent and information should be kept up to date.”

 This means, according to Leavy-Detrick, that when designing all of the materials that are a part of your personal brand—website, digital portfolio, logo, business cards, social media and freelance resume—you should be using the same color schemes, fonts, spacing, and language.
 Your photo on LinkedIn, likewise, doesn’t have to be professionally shot but should match the photo you are using across other platforms.
 This type of careful branding means that hiring managers and recruiters will more easily recognize you as they search across platforms; a freelance resume that uses the same visual branding will create a seamless experience while demonstrating thoughtfulness and care.

-Getting Down to Designing and Formatting Your Freelance Resume
+Designing and Formatting Your Freelance Resume

 Petrosino and Leavy-Detrick both agree that simplicity should be the guiding principle to a good freelance resume.
 And despite what Pinterest leads you to believe, infographic resumes are messy and unnecessary.
 Petrosino argues that it sacrifices valuable, measurable accomplishments or experience for messy aesthetics like charts, graphs, photos, and graphics.
 Additionally, just because it looks good on your computer screen doesn’t mean it is practical for hiring managers or recruiters viewing an infographic resume on their phone or tablet.
 Leavy-Detrick suggests that an infographic style document is more appropriately used as supplementary info to complement a portfolio.